 Resource management is an important process for many disciplines such as project management, portfolio management and business management.
 Here’s how it helps in each of those fields.

-Resource Management In Project Management
+Project Resource Management

 Resource management is even more important for project portfolio management than it is for managing individual projects.
 The reason is program managers, portfolio managers and project management offices (PMOs) need to ensure they allocate resources strategically to manage multiple projects simultaneously.
 For example, they can minimize costs by using the same resources across projects.

-Resource Management In Business Management
+Enterprise Resource Management

-The way in which you manage your business resources greatly affects its ability to function and grow beyond project management.
 Managing resources effectively has a myriad of benefits for your business such as helping you cut down costs, streamlining your operations planning and maximizing your profits.

 Resource Management Process